Population Health Science Program

 Population health science involves looking at health outcomes among groups, such as communities, regions, states, countries and the world.
 This includes examining how outcomes vary between different groups and finding ways to eliminate such disparities.

 The Population Health Science Program aims to improve health and well-being in southeastern Minnesota by studying, delivering and evaluating a wide range of high-quality, evidence-based health services.
-These efforts take place at all levels — within communities and organizations as well as among health care providers and individuals — with a focus on long-lasting changes that protect and promote health outside of traditional doctor-and-patient visits.
+These efforts take place at all levels — within communities and organizations as well as among health care providers and individuals — with a focus on long-lasting changes that protect and promote health outside of traditional doctor-patient visits.

 One priority of the Population Health Science Program's work is developing a collaborative program of research and increasing expertise in population health science among Mayo Clinic primary care physicians and staff, including conducting population-level descriptive, interventional, evaluative and surveillance research.